Meowkewok/FlyWheel/JOURNAL.md

 I think Ill be able to make this for a little less than 150, which is perfect!

 **Total time spent: 2h**

+# June 10th: Research!
+I looked at various 3d models and stuff, and I think the best option may be to make either a TPU tire, or to make a mold for silicone.
+Silicone seems to be the grippier material, so I think that seems like a better option.

+**Total time spent: 4h**